-A decorator is someone you hire solely to work on the cosmetic decoration of your home.
+A decorator is someone you hire solely to work on the cosmetic aspect of your home.
 Unlike a designer, a decorator should not plan the layout of a room or recommend you remove a wall.
 Decorators will help you choose the finishing components of a design, including colors and furnishings.

 Take Charge of Your Home

-In general, using an Architect to design and draw construction documents, as well as administrate the contract puts you in the driver's seat.
+In general, using an Architect to design and draw construction documents, as well as administrate the contract, puts you in the driver's seat.
 Using a design/build firm or builder puts you in the passenger’s seat.
 Remember that selecting the type of Pro you want to use is just the first step.
 Each Pro may have specialties that make them a better – or worse – fit for your project.
-When you hire great Pros who bring talent and experience to the table, keep the lines of communication open, and are flexible team players, they will work together like a well-oiled machine.
+When you hire great Pros who bring talent and experience to the table, keep the lines of communication open, and are flexible team players, they'll work together like a well-oiled machine.
 This is why you should always meet at least three sets of Pros, screen them, and put them through a thorough vetting process – or have us vet them for you.